Here are 8 Reasons Your Conversion Rates Are So Low

 #3.
 Your Current Offer Might Not Be Working

 When you have created an offer, say a free trial for a product, and people are not taking it, they probably don’t need it or want something else.
-Inasmuch as you want the user to take the desired action, prioritize how it benefits them first.
+Since you want the user to take the desired action, prioritize how it benefits them first.
 In most cases, businesses focus on what they get in return and plan advert campaigns based on this.
 Such an approach leads to the creation of offers that aren’t needed.
 Accordingly, the best way to create desirable offers is by A/B testing different offers.
 These tests will reveal what’s working and what’s not.

 #4.
 You Are Not Remarketing